+The Concept-Based Curriculum is the foundation for the ADN Program at SWTX.
 The Southwest Texas College nursing faculty believes that nursing education must be current, dynamic, and forward-thinking in preparing students for the evolving nursing needs of people in an ever-changing healthcare delivery system.
-The purpose of the curriculum is to prepare nursing students for entry into practice as vocational nurses following the successful completion of the NCLEX-PN.
+The purpose is to prepare nursing students for entry into practice as professional nurses following the successful completion of the NCLEX-RN.